-A-G requirements: counseling office/ website, posted in teacher classrooms transition away from traditional math courses to integrated math courses.
+We are currently in discussions within our math department, sister schools, and district office with regards to a possible transition away from traditional math courses to integrated math courses.
 We are also in the process of adopting a new set of math textbooks.